 Effects of Truancy

-Many school districts offer after school programs, alternative school programs, technical schools and specialized training schools which have been successful for many youth.
-They may include dance, art, advanced courses or training and are often tailored to the individual student's learning style through the use of an IEP (individual education program).
+Many school districts offer after-school programs, alternative school programs, technical schools, and specialized training schools, which have been successful for many youths.
+They may include dance, art, advanced courses, or training and are often tailored to the individual student's learning style through the use of an IEP (individual education program).

 Create a Safe and Positive Atmosphere at School